metaminded/settr/README.md

 ```

 ## Usage
-Create `config/initializers/settings.rb` and add your settings to it, i.e.
+Create `config/initializers/settings.rb` and add your settings to it, like:
 ```ruby
   Setting.find_or_create_by! key: 'title' do |s|
     s.kind = 'string'